Benefits of Muscular Strength

 Muscular strength, muscular endurance, and muscle hypertrophy:

-a) For every motor neuron there are a number of muscle fibers which it innervates.
-As a result, any given neuron will have a certain amount of contractile tissue under its command this is one reason why you can’t simply increase muscle size by directly stimulating individual fibers with an electrical impulse the current would spread too quickly to allow selective stimulation.
+a)Every motor neuron innervates several muscle fibers, so any given neuron will have a certain amount of contractile tissue under its command.
+This is one reason you can’t simply increase muscle size by directly stimulating individual fibers with an electrical impulse.
+The current would spread too quickly to allow selective stimulation.

 Size and strength: